-Default: 300 for all operations (in megabytes).
+Default: 100 for apply-log not used with --uncompress, 300 for all operations (in megabytes).

 The memory limit specified by this option also caps the number of 16MB buffers available for multithreaded processing.
 For example, with a 300 MB limit, the maximum number of buffers is 18.
 If additional buffers are required because you increase the values for --read-threads, --process-threads, --write-threads, and/or --number-of-buffers, increase the --limit-memory value proportionally.